MungaiKeren/Akan-Names/Readme.md

 * Push to the git branch (git push origin improvements)
 * Create a pull request
 ## Known Bugs
-Application does violates gender input.
+* Application does violates gender input.
-The day of the week might not match the actual day on the calendar.
+* The day of the week might not match the actual day on the calendar.
-## Built with;
+## Built with
-HTML - uses forms to collect user input
+* HTML - uses forms to collect user input
-CSS - for custom stylings
+* CSS - for custom stylings
-Bootstrap.css - also for stylings
+* Bootstrap.css - also for stylings
-Javascript for gender validation and perform mathematical operations.
+* Javascript for gender validation and perform mathematical operations.
 ## Support and contact details
 If you find a bug kindly report on the issues platform. for more information contact me at wambukeren@gmail.com